The Best $1000 Mid-Range Gaming PC Build – February 2026

 This Month’s Build, Powered by Intel and AMD!

-For December 2025, the $1000 Gaming PC Build AMD’s legendary Ryzen 5 5600, a six-core, 12-thread CPU that is the best CPU available in its price range.
-It will be supporting the best GPU available for under $300, AMD’s Radeon RX 9060 XT 8GB.
-Simply put, the 5600/9060 XT combination provides unbeatable gaming value.
+For February 2026, we have worked mightily to keep the $1000 Gaming PC Build within striking distance of its namesake $1000 pricepoint!
+That is no simple task these days, but we’re pretty happy with what we’ve come up with.
+You get Intel’s legendary Core i3-12100F, a four-core, 8-thread CPU that is the best gaming CPU available in its price range.
+It will be supporting the best GPU available for around $300, AMD’s Radeon RX 9060 XT 8GB.
+Simply put, the 12100F/9060 XT combination provides unbeatable gaming value.

 Parting Thoughts